Updated On

 Credit: Canva

-Before I even start talking about fruit fly traps, we need to address the problem at its core.
-It’s important to understand that fruit flies in your home does not mean that your house is dirty.
-They are attracted to anything sweet.
+Before I even start talking about ways to eliminate fruit flies, we need to address the problem at its core.
+It’s important to understand that fruit flies in your home dont mean it’s dirty.
+They’re attracted to anything sweet.

 So, look around.
 Do you have any overripe fruit?
-Fruit is a common source of fruit flies.
 Are there sugary spills underneath your fridge or on your stove?
-Be sure to check these areas and use a solution of bleach and water or bleach wipes will eradicate any smell of sweetness that could tempt a fruit fly.
+Be sure to check these areas and use a solution of bleach and water or bleach wipes to eradicate any smell of sweetness that could tempt a fruit fly.

 You also need to check items in your home that you wouldn’t expect could attract fruit flies, such as dish towels, mops, and around the garbage can.
 They can also lay their eggs on these surfaces, meaning you’ll want to clean them regularly.